 When you are a new or inexperienced canner, you should closely follow canning recipe lists; this is especially true for salsa recipes.
 Do not add additional ingredients, or remove ingredients from the recipe, or you could change the salsa’s acidity, and make it dangerous to preserve.

 You should also avoid the salsa mixes that are available at the grocery store when making your own salsa for canning, since these could also affect the preservation process.
-You should also try to find your own reliable sources about home preserving, including books on the subject, and government websites as well.

 Do you have all of your equipment and ingredients?
 Great!
 Let’s make some delicious salsa!